Aaron1011/travis-ci.github.com/docs/user/deployment/pypi.md

         branch: staging
         python: 2.7

-The above configuration will trigger a release if the staging branch is passing on ruby 2.0.0.
+The above configuration will trigger a release if the staging branch is passing on Python 2.7.

 You can also add custom conditions: